 How We Tested

-While there are some key differences, the essentials of what makes a good pair of bike shorts remain the same across different categories and gender models.
-They need to keep you comfortable on your ride, offering the right balance of flexion and breathability while protecting your legs and nether regions from the bike saddle and whatever sort of brush or friction you may encounter on your rides.
-Oh, and bonus points if the shorts also look cool.
-Alongside a team of male and female cyclists, I tested bike shorts to make sure they covered all the important bases.
-Between work commutes, spin classes, rides over winding mountain passes, and never-ending gravel roads, the shorts selected for this review each got at least 10 hours of saddle time in, and I made sure to include at least one ride of 2+ consecutive hours.
-Anyone can bike for 20 minutes in a pair of jorts, but extended wear time is where a truly reliable piece of riding gear sets itself apart.
-We also judged fit and style.
-When you're 40 miles into a long Saturday ride, fashion is the last thing you're likely to be concerned about.
-Luckily, the shorts the team found to be the most functional also often happened to be quite stylish, in my opinion, and we gave a few bonus points to these models.
+The essentials of what makes a good pair of bike shorts remain the same across different categories and gender models.
+They need to keep you comfortable on your ride, offering the right balance of flexion and breathability, while protecting your nether regions from the bike saddle and friction you'll encounter on your rides.
+Bonus points if the shorts also look cool.
+Our team of male and female cyclists tested bike shorts to make sure they covered all the important bases.
+Between work commutes, spin classes, rides over winding mountain passes, and never-ending gravel roads, the shorts selected for this review each got at least 10 hours of saddle time in, and we made sure to include at least one ride of 2+ consecutive hours.
+Any pair of shorts will do the trick for a quick 20-minute ride, but extended use is what sets truly reliable bike shorts apart.
 A general breakdown of our testing metrics is as follows:

 Comfort/fit